Last updated on July 25th, 2019 at 11:39 am

 The HTML rel link attribute can be used to tell search engine crawlers whether or not to “follow” a link on your website.

 The default state of a link is do-follow.
 A do-follow link is the most valuable in terms of SEO.
-When building quality backlinks from high quality sites to improve your SEO, you want those links to be do-follow so that SEO “juice” is passed from that site to your own.
+When building quality backlinks from high quality sites to improve your SEO, you want those links to be do-follow so that SEO “juice” is passed from the referring site to your own.

 On the other side of the coin, you have to be careful what kind of do-follow links “leave” your own site.
-If your site links out to a bunch of low quality sites and links that the search engines consider spammy, your SEO ranking can be hurt or you may even be penalized.
+If your site links out to a bunch of low quality sites that the search engines consider spammy, your SEO ranking can be hurt or you may even be penalized.

 Remember that by default a link is do-follow.
 It is important to add nofollow to links like sponsored ad links and other “low quality” links leaving your website.